sumeetdhawan/sql-challenge/README.md

 SQL file with the queries asked for the homework is updated (HOMEWORK.SQL)

-Bonus material with the panda file is uploaded
+Bonus material with the panda file is uploaded (Bonus Results)

 The two graph images with the histogram and bar chart is uploaded